The Science of Training Density: Do You Work Hard When It Really Matters?

 Sports science consistently emphasizes the importance of a high training volume.
 Of course, the best cyclists in the world usually also have the highest training volume.
 However, what overall training volume neglects as a variable is the concentrated training load for the day.

 For example, two athletes can have the same weekly volume with a very different structure.
-If you take a cyclist who does 5 rides of 2 hours per week and compare that to a cyclist who does 1x 4 hour ride, 1x 3 hour ride, and 3x 1 hour rides, they are both doing 10 hours per week with 5 sessions.
+If you take a cyclist who does 5 rides of 2 hours per week and compare that to a cyclist who does 1x 4 hour ride, 1x 3 hour ride, and 3x 1 hour rides, they are both doing 10 hours weekly with 5 sessions.
 Yet, cyclist number 2 has a higher training density with the 3 and 4-hour ride.
 Now, while both might get better I bet on cyclist number 2.

 While this might look obvious to you, Rønnestad and colleagues wanted to know what effect it might have on endurance performance, when training load is concentrated on certain days.